BioinfoIPBLN/reanalyzerGSE/README.md

 This should work if you already have miniconda3 installed, and also install miniconda3 within the reanalyzerGSE folder if not available or if you have kept it out of the PATH.
 Plese keep in mind that in the install.sh script most of the versions of the tools installed by conda are frozen (by means of multiple '.yml' files corresponding to different environments), so please open an issue or try to install with conda if there are dependency-related problems or any software is not installed.

 3) The less recommended option is to manually install the required software.
-If you want to manually install the software, check out in the files '.yml' within the folder external_software/installation the list of required tools, which must be in the PATH when running.
+If you want to manually install the software, check out in the .def file (Apptainer/Singularity) or in the files '.yml' within the folder external_software/installation the list of required tools, which must be in the PATH when running.
 Please be aware that many scripts (bash, perl...) within the 'scripts' folder are also used, so you may need to manually change the interpreter in the corresponding shebang statements (first line #!) to ensure that everything works in your system.
 You may also need to make scripts executable ('chmod' command) and to make source or export so that the PATH variable and others are available for all scripts.

 ## Quick start / Minimal examples